 Since the early days of WebRTC, one of the main selling points of the tech was that it allowed peer-to-peer (browser-to-browser) communication with little intervention of a server, which is usually used only for signaling.
 This is why the concept of a WebRTC media server may be counterproductive.

-Multiple Participants in a Video Call
+Multiple participants in a video call

 In practice, even under optimal network conditions, a mesh video call doesn’t work well beyond five participants.
-This is where a media server comes in handy as it helps reduce the number of streams a client needs to send, usually to one, and can even reduce the number of streams a client needs to receive, depending on the media server capabilities.
+This is where a media server comes in handy as it helps reduce the number of streams a client needs to send, usually to one, and can even reduce the number of streams a client needs to receive, depending on the media server’s capabilities.

 Another advantage of using a media server is communicating with systems beyond what web technologies allow, such as the PSTN via SIP trunking or streaming through RTMP to services that support it, like Facebook Live and YouTube Live Streaming.

-As mentioned before, the WebRTC ecosystem is vast, and there are quite a few open source options on the market.
+As mentioned before, the WebRTC ecosystem is vast, and there are quite a few open-source options on the market.
 These are some of the most mature and popular ones:

-Contact us to build or improve your WebRTC app!
+Contact us to build your WebRTC app!